ibm-cloud-docs/key-protect/view-keys.md

 </table>

 ### Retrieving keys by Extractable value
-{: #filter-keys-state-api}
+{: #filter-keys-extractable-state-api}

 By specifying the `extractable` parameter at query time, you can retrieve keys whose material can leave the service.

 For example, you might have both standard and root keys in your
 {{site.data.keyword.keymanagementserviceshort}} instance, but you only want to retrieve keys with extractable key material when you make a `GET /keys` request.

 The extractable query parameter takes in a boolean.
 {: note}